AcademySoftwareFoundation/EncodingGuidelines/EncodeProres.md

 # ProRes <a name="prores"></a>
 There are four ProRes encoders, Prores, Prores_ks, Prores_aw and prores_videotoolbox, which is a hardware based OSX M1 encoder/decoder (ffmpeg version 5 or higher).

-From [https://trac.ffmpeg.org/wiki/Encode/VFX](https://trac.ffmpeg.org/wiki/Encode/VFX) the recommendation is to use Prores_ks with -profile:v 3 and the qscale of 11 unless you are on OSX where we would recommend using prores_videotoolbox.
+If you are doing lighting or compositing reviews the recommendation is to use Prores_ks with -profile:v 3.
+If you are able we would recommend using [OpenAPV](https://academysoftwarefoundation.github.io/EncodingGuidelines/EncodeOpenAPV.html) or prores_videotoolbox over prores_ks, and look at a 444 10-bit or 12-bit encode, since they both give a superior result.

 The two encoders we are reviewing are:
 * [Prores_ks](#Prores_ks)